 Usually gallstones just sit in your gallbladder and don't cause problems

-Sometimes, gallstones irritate the gallbladder (called cholecystitis Cholecystitis Cholecystitis is inflammation (swelling) of your gallbladder.
+Sometimes, gallstones irritate the gallbladder (called cholecystitis Cholecystitis Cholecystitis is inflammation of your gallbladder.
 Your gallbladder is the sac just under your liver where your body stores bile.
-Bile is a digestive fluid that helps break down fats... read more ) or block the duct that goes from the gallbladder to the intestine and cause upper belly pain that can last for hours
+Bile is a digestive fluid that helps break down fats in food... read more ) or block the duct that goes from the gallbladder to the intestine and cause upper belly pain that can last for hours

 Doctors use ultrasound, a test that uses sound waves to create a picture, to find gallstones

-Gallstones are more common in women and older people—in the United States about 1 in 5 people over 65 have gallstones
+Gallstones are common and are more common in women and older people

 If gallstones cause pain or other problems, doctors may remove your gallbladder